 Leadership structures in primary schools

-Get to grips with the different leadership structures available, and see examples of how schools, including small schools, are organising their senior and middle leaders.
+Understand the different primary school leadership structures, and see examples of how schools, including small schools, organise their senior and middle leaders.

 School types: AllSchool phases: PrimaryRef: 1143